-I spent 32 years with the one of the best fire rescue services in the world.
+32 of my years were spent with one of the best fire rescue services in the world.
 Edmonton firefighters are dedicated, courageous, and compassionate.
-They have never ceased to amaze me in their conduct and abilities.
+They have never ceased to amaze me in their conduct, courage, and abilities.
 Any problem from the bizarre to hazardous is resolved.
-They don’t need no “stinking TV shows!” about them.
+They “don’t need no stinking TV shows!” about them.
 Because of them I became a better man.
-I was promoted to an officer and became a senior captain, a huge challenge mentally and also physically for my age.
-I had to retire before they put me on the radio.
-Edmonton Fire Radio.
+I was promoted to an officer to become a senior station captain, a huge challenge mentally and also physically for my age.
 I retired in Jan.
-2010 as a senior captain.
+2010.
 I live in Beaumont, AB with Gloria, an artist.
+Edmonton Fire Radio.